Siraaj26/LMS-for-Schools/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Team

-Developed with ❤️ for the Africa Connect Hackathon.

 ## 🙏 Acknowledgments

 - Africa Connect Hackathon organizers and judges